jayanththalla/Spotify-frontend-page/README.md

 # Spotify-frontend-page
-The frontend part of the Spotify image
+It is simple front page of Spotify which is only frontend part only